ashimdahal/jelly/README.md

 # Jelly
-A chatbot that replies to romanized Nepali.
+A chatbot that replies to romanized Nepali(not production/working ready yet).
 Start by cloning and installing the required libraries.

     git clone https://github.com/ashimdahal/jelly.git
 	pip install -r requirements.txt